tablelandnetwork/docs/specs/sql/README.md

 Tableland does not have a separate data type to represent float/real types.
-This is because in practice **floating point values are approximate**, which may lead to non-deterministic bahavior across compute platforms.
+This is because in practice **floating point values are approximate**, which may lead to non-deterministic behavior across compute platforms.
 If you need an exact answer, you should not use floating-point values, in Tableland or in any other software.
 This is not a Tableland limitation per se, but a mathematical limitation